lab-under-glass

 McKesson and HCA Healthcare announced a joint venture that will combine US Oncology Research (USOR) and Sarah Cannon Research Institute (SCRI).
 This new organization aims to create a comprehensive clinical research services organization focused on increasing availability and access to clinical trials for community oncology providers and patients – close to home.

-To view current clinical research and trials, please visit the links below.
+To view current clinical research and trials, please visit the link below.

 Learn More About Clinical Trial Treatments: